arkboix/dotfiles/README.md

 In version 1.1.6 and older

+- Global theme switcher with tons and tons of themes
 - Wallpaper Picker with rofi
 - Dynamic Colorschemes generated from wallpaper
 - Multiple themes for the top bar